larskanis/eventbox/README.md

 Eventbox is kind of advancement of the well known [actor model](https://en.wikipedia.org/wiki/Actor_model) leveraging the possibilities of the ruby language.
 While the actor model uses explicit message passing, Eventbox relies on method calls, closure calls and exceptions, which makes it much more natural to use.
 Unlike an actor, Eventbox doesn't start a thread per object, but uses the thread of the caller to execute non-blocking code.
-This makes instantiation of Eventbox objects cheeper than Actor objects.
+This makes instantiation of Eventbox objects cheaper than Actor objects.
 Instead it can create and manage in-object private threads in form of {Eventbox.action actions} to be used for blocking operations.

 Many actor implementations manage an inheritance tree of actor objects.
 Parent actors are then notified about failures of child actors.
 In contrast Eventbox objects maintain a list of all running internal actions instead, but are completely independent from each other.
-Failures are handled object internal - see chapter "Exceptions" above.
+Failures are handled object internal - see chapter [Exceptions](#exceptions) above.

 ### Internal state